thomasgassmann/eth-cheatsheets/visual-computing/main.typ

   *Displacement mapping*: compared to bump map, displaces geometry, uses height map to displace points along surface normal ]

-*Procedural texture*: Generate texture from noise (Perlin, Gabor) from Guassian pyramid of noise and summing layers with weights.
+*Procedural texture*: Generate texture from noise (Perlin, Gabor) from Gaussian pyramid of noise and summing layers with weights.

 *Perspective interpolation* in world-space can yield non-linear variation in screen-space.
 Optimal resampling filter is hence spatially variant.